 The technology that allows us to snap pictures on our phones in order to upload to Instagram and Snapchat was all thanks to engineer Steven Sasson, who invented the digital camera in 1975 at the age of 24 while working for Kodak, the biggest photographic film company at the time.
-His employers forced him to hide the camera, but decades later, digital photography has disrupted an entire industry and made Kodak film obsolete.

 In 1973, Sasson began working for Eastman Kodak and was given a seemingly unimportant task to keep him busy and out of the way.
 His objective was to test for practical uses of charged coupled devices (C.C.D.), which were invented a few years earlier.
 Sasson said of his work: